 Remember Atlas, the anthropomorphic robot created by Boston Dynamics, already developers of the legendary BigDog?

-The continuous improvements to which Atlas is constantly subjected have produced increasingly advanced versions: the android slowly began to balance itself, then to walk, then to jump.
+The continuous improvements that Atlas is constantly subjected to have produced increasingly advanced versions: the android slowly began to balance itself, then to walk, then to jump.

 The latest improvements stem from new techniques that have accelerated development processes.